with all that's new at My-Island-Jamaica,

 Or, simply click here and here, to browse my library of over 500 questions and answers!
 Chances are someone already asked (and got an answer to) your question.

-A patriotic Jamaican who adores his culture, Wellesley has been using this medium to share what he calls ' the uniqueness of Jamaica with the world' since April 2007.
+About The Author A patriotic Jamaican who adore its culture, Wellesley has been using this medium to share what he calls ' the uniqueness of Jamaica with the world' since April 2007.
 To date, he serves over 9,300 unique readers / viewers per day.
+His

 including the Jamaica Gleaner's Hospitality Jamaica, Carlong Publishers,